 Level of Difficulty: Easy

-Similar to Red Rocks, the South Valley Park features unique geological features.
+Similar to Red Rocks, South Valley Park features unique geological features.
 This trail is perfect for a snowy day!
 Journey on a 2-mile hike that has sweeping views of the valley and the rock formations peeking out from beneath the snow.
 For directions and additional information, please visit their website.

 Star K Ranch